Dhruv2mars/noteit/README.md

     ```bash
     bun install
     ```
-    This will install dependencies for the entire monorepo, including the Electron app.
+    This will install dependencies for the entire monorepo, including the Electron app, using the `bun.lockb` lockfile for consistency.

 ## Building the Application